firoyj/firoyj.github.io/_posts/2023-11-30-payment-handling-exception.md

 }
 ```

-### Invalid Receiving Account Data
+### 2. Invalid Receiving Account Data

-Another problem can occur if all the attributes in the payment resource are correct, but the account number or sort code for the recipient are invalid.
+Another problem can occur if all the attributes in the payment resource are correct, but the account number or sort code for the recipient is invalid.

-Since the payment is formally correct, it will be submitted without an error, but an invalid sort code will be flagged by the transaction scheme, resulting in a `delivery_failed` status.
-Likewise, if the account number is invalid, the receiving bank will reject the payment, and an error message will be relayed back.
+Since the payment is formally correct, it will be submitted without an error, but an invalid sort code will be flagged by the scheme, resulting in a `delivery_failed` status.

-If a non-existing account number is specified, the receiving bank will reject the inbound payment and an error message will be returned.
+Likewise, if a non-existing account number is specified, the receiving bank will reject the inbound payment and an error message will be returned.

-In both cases, the `status` attribute of the submission resource will contain the status `delivery_failed`.
-The `status_reason` attribute in the submission resource will provide more detail on the specific error message, and this varies according to the payment scheme.

-For example, an unknown account number or invalid sort code using Faster Payments will be indicated by the `status_reason` attribute as "beneficiary-sort-code/account-number-unknown".
+In both scenarios, the `status` attribute of the submission resource will show `delivery_failed`, and the `status_reason` attribute will provide more detail.
+This varies according to the scheme.
+For example, the Faster Payments scheme will indicate an unknown account number or invalid sort code with the `status_reason` attribute as "beneficiary-sort-code/account-number-unknown".

-### Triggering a Rejected Payment
+### 3. Triggering a Rejected Payment

 You can use the [transaction simulator](https://www.api-docs.form3.tech/api/staging/transaction-simulator/overview) to create an outbound payment that will be rejected.
-For example, sending an FPS payment with the amount `216.16` in the test environment will trigger a failed delivery with the `status_reason` mentioned above.
+Referring to this table shows you that sending an FPS payment with an amount of `216.16` in the test environment will trigger a failed delivery with the `status_reason` mentioned above.

-[See here](https://www.api-docs.form3.tech/api/tutorials/getting-started/send-a-payment) to learn more about sending a payment.
+> [See here](https://www.api-docs.form3.tech/api/tutorials/getting-started/send-a-payment) to learn more about sending a payment.

-Create a new Payment resource and set the `amount` field to `216.16`.
-Then, create a Payment Submission resource for this Payment.
+Create a new payment resource and set the `amount` field to `216.16`.
+Then, create a payment submission resource for this payment.

 Once the submission has been processed by Form3 and sent to the FPS scheme simulator, the submission status will change to `delivery_failed` and the `status_reason` attribute will contain an error message.
 Note that some schemes may also provide additional details in the `scheme_status_code` attribute.